 The lounge is nicely done but it was too busy/cramped for my taste.
 There is a bar, buffet, lounge area with TV, dining table and a business area with a printer.

 The bar was staffed and they would make you cocktails as well as having a decent selection of beers, wine and cava.
 Although it was only cava it was a decent one which I would prefer to bad champagne!

 The food selection was a little limited but tasty:

 In terms of value for money I thought this was excellent.
 Although the lounges were a little underwhelming, they were no diffferent to third party lounges that all airlines use at some of their airports.
 I would prefer a seat that had aisle access, and where people don’t have climb over you when I am travelling solo.
 However, on this flight it was not an issue.
 The operation all seemed to work very well and I liked the boutique feel and branding throughout.
 The staff were all friendly, cheeful and efficient.
 I particualrly liked the bedding and amenity kits.
 Whilst the drinks were below what you would get on mainstream business class, it was good enough given the money paid.

 One thing to note is that they do allow “emotional” support animals on board, so if you have a pet allergy it may not be for you.
 Fortunately, the US has cracked down on the ridiculous support animals like the peacocks and horses they used to allow!

 For me it was an added bonus as about 2 hours from landing I noticed some movement on the floor by the seat opposite.
 Turns out there had been a very well behaved French bulldog called Icecream sitting there the whole flight!
 She was a real sweetheart and enjoyed a bit of attention from me.
 Apparently she is as well travelled as me!

-If you enjoyed this review, why not check out our full selection of flight reviews here.
+If you enjoyed our La Compagnie Business Class review, why not check out our full selection of flight reviews here.